Are we chasing ghosts? Quantifying unattributable polarization, and attributing the rest to annotator groups: Attributing real-life polarization to human groups

 \subsection{Experimental Setup}

-Assuming a confidence level of $\alpha=0.05$ we test whether any of the provided \ac{pc} dimensions can partially explain polarization in the toxicity/racism annotations, as shown in Table~\ref{tab:datasets}.
-We select a minimum polarization of 0.2 per item ($\alpha=0.2$ in Equation~\ref{eq:filter}) and sample 20{,}000 comments from the Kumar dataset due to computational costs (we are working on optimizing our computational framework for this reason---Appendices~\ref{app:software},~\ref{app:replication}).
-Note that some groups are not included, either because the results were not statistically significant, or because there were no polarized items annotated by more than one annotator of these groups (see \S\ref{sssec:datapol}).
-Consult Appendix~\ref{app:replication} for details on other parameters and execution times, and Appendix~\ref{app:full} for the full results.
+Assuming a confidence level of $\alpha=0.05$ we test whether any of the provided sociodemographic dimensions can partially explain polarization in the toxicity / hate speech annotations, as shown in Table~\ref{tab:datasets}.\footnote{We sample 60{,}000 comments from the Kumar dataset due to memory constraints.} Note that some groups are not included because there were no polarized items annotated by more than one annotator of these groups.
+See App.~\ref{app:replication} for details on other parameters and execution times, and App.~\ref{app:full} for the full results.